Jeonse vs. Monthly Rent in 2026 — The Real Math Behind Which One Actually Wins

 Q4.
 Is the 5% cap still in effect when renewing a jeonse contract after two years?

-As of 2026, the three rental laws (right to renewal, jeonwolse cap) are still in force.
+As of 2026, the three rental laws (right to renewal, jeonwolse cap) remain in force.
 On renewal, rent increases are capped at 5% above the previous contract.
-The cap doesn't apply to brand-new contracts.
+The cap does not apply to brand-new contracts.

 Q5.
 Can I claim both the monthly rent tax credit and the housing subscription savings income deduction?

 Yes.
-The monthly rent tax credit and the housing subscription deposit deduction are separate line items, and you can apply for both to maximize your refund.
+The monthly rent tax credit and the housing subscription deposit deduction are separate line items, so you can claim both to maximize your refund.

 Q6.
 How much does jeonse deposit insurance cost?